Useful Notes: Augusto Pinochet

 - Machuca is about two friends, one poor and one wealthy, living through the last days of the Allende presidency, and the first days of the coup d'etat.
 The richer friend, Gonzalo Infante, eventually abandons the poorer one, Pedro Machuca, in order to save himself from Pinochet's soldiers during the clearing out of a ghetto.

-- The Black Pimpernel, filmed in Chile, chronicles the life of Swedish Ambassador Harald Edelstam, who saved the lives of 1300 Chileans during Pinochet's coup, transporting them first to his embassy, and then to Sweden.
+- The Black Pimpernel, a Swedish production filmed in Chile, chronicles the life of Swedish Ambassador Harald Edelstam, who saved the lives of more than 1300 Chileans during Pinochet's coup, transporting them first to his embassy, and then to Sweden.

-- Nostalgia for the Light, an award winning documentary about women who, decades after the end of the dictatorship, are still searching for the bodies of the relatives that Pinochet had disappeared.
+- Nostalgia for the Light, a beautiful award winning documentary about women who, decades after the end of the dictatorship, are still searching for the bodies of the relatives that Pinochet had disappeared.